paulzir/Cisco_Labs/2.Enterprise+DHCP Server/README.md

 # 2.Enterprise--DHCP-Server
 Enterprise Network + DHCP Server

-Download and check the Enterprise_DHCP.pkt file.<br/>
+Download and check the Enterprise_DHCP.pkt file.
+(Packet Tracer version 6.01)<br/>

-In this task, we have the initial network implementation plus DHCP Server configuration:<br/>
+In this lab, we have the initial network implementation plus DHCP Server configuration:<br/>
 This implementation demands the following steps:<br/>

 1. Appropriate selection of DHCP server.<br/>